dhoer/choco-selenium/ReadMe.md

 ﻿# Selenium

-Installs and configures selenium roles standalone, hub, or node.
+Installs selenium standalone, hub, or node roles.

 The selenium-server-standalone.jar, *config.json, and *.cmd files are located in <Get-ToolsLocation>/selenium directory.